 Spelling is looking up the “hard words”, finding the common spelling errors, and then correcting them before you submit.

 Punctuation includes periods, commas, and parentheses, used in writing to separate sentences and their elements and to clarify meaning.

 Give proper attribution when submitting photos as well as citing statistics, quotes, or references.
 Provide an accurate citation in the article and hyperlink to the verifiable source.

-At Two Drops of Ink, we want readers to know as much about you as possible in a limited format, so what information is likely to get readers to click on your other websites, buy your books, or hire you?
+At Two Drops of Ink and From Addict 2 Advocate, we want readers to know as much about you as possible in a limited format, so what information is likely to get readers to click on your other websites, buy your books, or hire you?

 - Validate your authority or expertise with “award-winning,” cited by, or name-drop your other publications without using a direct competitor of the guest post’s website.

 - Include a professional head shot for most guest posts; however, you may want to reinforce the content with a more whimsical shot if you’re writing humor.

 - Let the readers know where to find you on social media.
 Twitter, LinkedIn, Facebook, or Instagram each have an audience.
 Which is your preferred and then give readers a link to your information.